Ameenaminah/quizzical/README.md

 # Quizzical

-My solution for Scrimba's Trivia Quiz App Solo Project.
+My solution for ordering app solo-project from Scrimba.

 ## Table of contents